 Check to ensure that brake fluid levels are within tolerance.
-How often you need to replace brake pads or other components depends on how you drive and typical driving conditions.
-Warning signs of a brake problem include noise, vibration or “grabbing” when you apply the brakes.
+How often do you need to replace the brake pads or other components depends on how you drive and typical driving conditions.
+Warning signs of a brake problem include noise, vibration, or “grabbing” when you apply the brakes.
 Working on your brakes is a job probably best left to the professionals.

 Basic car maintenance suggests changing your air filter each year or every 12,000-15,000 miles.
 A clean air filter can help your engine “breathe” better and improve gas mileage and reduce harmful emissions.

 Replace it annually to help prevent debris from clogging your car’s fuel line.

 Windshield wiper care is one of the most neglected basic car care tips.
 Replace the blades every six to 12 months or whenever the rubber becomes worn.
 Check the wiper fluid reservoir every week or so and keep it full.